-Mobile COVID-19 vaccination services address a particular community need that cannot be met by existing vaccination opportunities, such as the Commonwealth’s mass vaccination sites, hospitals/medical provider offices, or pharmacy-based clinics.
+Mobile COVID-19 vaccination services address a particular community need that cannot be met by existing vaccination opportunities, such as the Commonwealth’s vaccination sites, hospitals/medical provider offices, or pharmacy-based clinics.
 Mobile vaccination services are prioritized for priority populations in the 20 municipalities most disproportionately impacted by COVID-19 and may also be deployed to meet the needs of prioritized populations across the Commonwealth.

 |Amount||Special rate for Mobile Administration available for approved vendors|